How Much Does It Cost to Start a Restaurant in Colorado?

 How Colorado Compares to Neighboring States

-Colorado is a higher-cost state for starting a Restaurant, with a cost-of-living index of 105.7 (national average is 100).
-Compared to neighboring Wyoming ($375,000 median startup cost), Colorado has higher costs for a Restaurant.
+Colorado is close to the national average for Restaurant startup costs, with a cost-of-living index of 103.1.
+Compared to neighboring Wyoming ($315,000 median startup cost), Colorado has higher costs for a Restaurant.

 Common Mistakes to Avoid